 Normally, the genes that control the growth of cells automatically know when to start and stop the replication process.
 But when those genes are mutated – perhaps because of an inherited flaw or more commonly because of dietary and environmental factors – cells may begin to multiply and divide at an unusually fast rate.
 Sometimes cancers are benign (meaning that they are non-cancerous and relatively harmless), as in the case of warts or uterine fibroids.

 Other growths, however, are malignant.
 They pull nutrients away from the healthy tissues that surround them, and they interfere with the body’s normal functions, to a potentially life-threatening extent.
 If a tumor continues to grow, its cells may spread via the blood vessels or lymphatic system to other parts of the body, where they form new tumors.
 Once this process, called metastasis, is underway, there is the risk of dying from the complications that can occur.
 Although many cancers can be treated successfully when caught early, the sad fact remains that they are a leading cause of death in the United States.
 Every minute, another person dies of some form of the disease.

-Dr. Stengler works with people who are under the primary care of an oncologist to provide supportive and complementary treatment.
+Dr. Stengler, Dr. LaBeau and Dr. Williamson work with people who are under the primary care of an oncologist to provide supportive and complementary treatment.
 This involves supporting detoxification during chemotherapy and radiation, tissue healing after surgery, immune system enhancement, and general body balancing depending on what weak organ systems are identified.